 A terms and conditions, or Accountabilities, section of your consulting proposal is where you can outline what you (and what the client) are responsible for in the project.

 That said, this is a consulting proposal, not a legal document.
 Don’t confuse your client with jargon and legalese.
 Keep your words clear and simple.
+You can check out this project proposal post for more tips on writing up a proposal.

 If the client can easily understand the terms and conditions, they’ll be much quicker to sign off on the project.

 Again, visuals can be an incredibly helpful way to simplify information.
 You might even consider making an infographic to present data.
-Our post on What Is an Infographic? is the perfect starting place for design newbies.

 This consulting proposal template has an entire slide for deliverables.
 Make sure your deliverables are measurable and you provide details of how you’ll execute on each one.